 Schools in different countries and communities have different regulations and approaches, and Google cannot advise you on compliance with the laws applicable to your school.
 You should obtain parental consent in a manner that complies with the laws of your jurisdiction.

-As administrator, parents might contact you about error messages they get when trying to add a G Suite for Education account to a personal Android device with a pre-existing supervised child account, by the Family Link app.
+As administrator, parents might contact you about error messages they get when trying to add a Google Workspace for Education account to a personal Android device with a pre-existing supervised child account, by the Family Link app.
 These errors mainly occur when the child account is managed by the Family Link app and the school account is subject to mobile device management (MDM) by the school’s administrator.

 - You set MDM to Basic, not Advanced, for the student organizational unit.

 - Or, you create a separate organizational unit for BYOD students and set MDM to Basic.